kubernetes-sigs/kueue/keps/79-hierarchical-cohorts/README.md

 let's define a function `T(x,r)` that takes either ClusterQueue x or Cohort x and resource r (from a specific resource flavor).

-`T(x, r)` returns the amount of resource r that is avaialble at the level of x from ClusterQueues and Cohorts that are either x or children of x (possibly indirect).
+`T(x, r)` returns the amount of resource r that is available at the level of x from ClusterQueues and Cohorts that are either x or children of x (possibly indirect).
 In other words, how much of resource r can come from the subtree.
 The value may be negative, what means that the subtree is borrowing from the outside of the subtree (the rest of the hierarchy)